rhjddjdbc/vaultx/README.md

 # VaultX – Secure Command-Line Password Manager

 **VaultX** is a minimal, script-based password manager for the command line.
-It allows you to securely manage multiple isolated vaults, use strong encryption, perform password breach checks, and export QR codes—all within a transparent and portable Bash script.
+It allows you to securely manage multiple isolated vaults, use strong encryption, perform password breach checks, export QR codes, **and now log all major actions** — all within a transparent and portable Bash script.

 ---